This post will show you how to prevent DDoS attacks on your WordPress Site.

 - Install Geoblocking

-Also, these points will help you in the early detection of DDoS attacks.
-You can take measures to mitigate the attack and prevent your website from crashing.
+Additionally, these points will aid in the early detection of DDoS attacks.
+You can mitigate the attack and prevent your Website from crashing.

 How To Prevent DDoS Attacks On Your WordPress Site

-Here, we have mentioned a few measures you need to take immediately to protect your WordPress site from DDoS attacks.
+We have mentioned a few measures you must take immediately to protect your WordPress site from DDoS attacks.

 Consult a WordPress Security Service Provider

-Additionally, you can consult a WordPress security service provider that will track your website on a 24/7 basis.
-In fact, some reputable WordPress security service providers offer an anti-DDoS protection kit that will secure your website.
+Additionally, you can consult a WordPress security service provider that will track your Website on a 24/7 basis.
+Some reputable WordPress security service providers offer an anti-DDoS protection kit that will secure your Website.

 Install a WordPress security plugin

-The worst form of DDoS attack is that they are used in tandem with other hacks such as brute force attacks or data theft.
-When you are cleaning your website from a DDoS attack, the other attacks might cause damage to your website.
+The worst form of DDoS attacks is that they are used in tandem with other hacks, such as brute force attacks or data theft.
+When you clean your Website from a DDoS attack, other attacks might cause damage to your Website.

-Therefore, the specialists recommend that you install a security plugin immediately on your WordPress site.
-Such plugins will ensure security and will send alerts to WP Admin when they detect hack attempts like brute force attacks, spam links, and SQL injections.
+Therefore, the specialists recommend installing a security plugin immediately on your WordPress site.
+Such plugins will ensure security and send alerts to the WP Admin when they detect hack attempts, such as brute force attacks, spam links, and SQL injections.
 You can promptly clean the infected files.Â

-The WordPress repository provides numerous themes and plugins to build different types of sites.
-But, to save some amount, website owners without caring for the consequences opt to buy themes and plugins from non-authenticated resources.
+The WordPress repository offers a wide range of themes and plugins to create various types of websites.
+However, to save some money, website owners opt to buy themes and plugins from unauthenticated resources without considering the consequences.
 In such a case, they are compromising the security of their respective Website.

-Sometimes free themes contain malicious code & that is added to hack a website.
-Do we ever know if the theme we are using is the right one or not?
-It’s advisable to download a theme from a trustworthy resource to avoid any malicious hack.
-The same goes when downloading the new plugins.Â
+Sometimes, free themes contain malicious code & which is added to hack a website.
+Do we ever know if the theme we are using is the right one?
+It’s advisable to download a theme from a trustworthy resource to avoid malicious hacking.
+The same goes for downloading the new plugins.Â

-There are minor security loops on your website that can cause devastating results.
+There are minor security loopholes on your Website that can cause devastating results.

 Immediate Remedies:

-We have noticed that after taking all precautions, still, DDoS attacks take place.
+We have noticed that despite taking all precautions, DDoS attacks still occur.
 Even a firewall and other security software are unable to stop them.
 As a developer, you must remember the following steps:

 - All team members must handle this situation delicately.